slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"You don’t get rich by spending your time to save money; you get rich by saving your time to make money."
 -- Naval Ravikant [1974]*

 Making money is not about luck.

+It’s a skill you learn through specialized knowledge, accountability, and leverage.
+Offer what society wants but can’t easily get—at scale.
+Focus on persistent effort in industries with long-term horizons and aligned people.
+The internet has unlocked diverse paths; most haven’t realized it yet.
+Build equity and ownership; trading time for money caps your upside.
+Wealth is assets that earn without constant work.

+Being broke is hard.
+Becoming rich is hard.
+Choose your hard.

 Hints:

 - Learn to sell.
 Learn to build.
-If you can do both, you will be unstoppable.
+If you can do both, you’re unstoppable.
-- Equip yourself with specialized knowledge, accountability, and leverage.
-Specialized knowledge is what you learn uniquely, not through standard education.
-If society can teach it to you, it can teach it to others, making you replaceable.
-You acquire specialized knowledge by following your genuine interests, not just current trends.
-While you might find it enjoyable, others may see it as hard work.
-This kind of knowledge is usually passed on through apprenticeships, not traditional schooling.
-It often involves technical or creative expertise that’s difficult to outsource or automate.
+- Equip yourself with specialized knowledge (unique, apprenticeship-style, not standard education), accountability (take risks under your own name), and leverage (code, media, capital, people).
-- Embrace responsability and take business risks under your own name.
-In exchange, society might grant you more duties, ownership, and influence.
-The most accountable people usually have unique, public, and bold personal brands, like Oprah, Trump, Kanye, and Elon.
+- Embrace responsibility—society grants more duties, ownership, and influence to those who do.
+Build a public, bold personal brand.
-- Select partners with intelligence, energy, and, above all, integrity.
-Stay away from cynics and pessimists, as their negative beliefs can become self-fulfilling prophecies.
+- Select partners with intelligence, energy, and especially integrity.
+Avoid cynics and pessimists—their beliefs become self-fulfilling.
-- To become wealthy, offer what society wants but can’t access easily, and do it at a large scale.
-Pick an industry for long-term projects with similar-minded people.
-The internet has opened up diverse career options, yet many haven’t realized this.
-Focus on persistent efforts.
-In life, the most substantial gains come from building on past progress.
+- Prioritize building wealth over chasing money or status.
 Money is a tool for trading experiences.
-Create valuable experiences to build your wealth.
+Create valuable experiences to build wealth.
-- Prioritize building wealth instead of chasing money or status.
-Wealth involves owning assets that generate income without constant effort.
-Understand that it’s possible to create wealth ethically.
-Don’t pay attention to those who focus on status games; they often gain status by criticizing wealth builders.
-Money is a sensitive topic as many tie their self-worth and identity to their jobs and earnings, reflecting their skills and competence in the market.
-- You won’t achieve significant wealth by simply trading your time for money.
-To attain financial freedom, you must have ownership or equity in a business or venture.
-You’re spending time to save money when you should be spending money to save time.
+- You won’t achieve significant wealth trading time for money.
+Ownership or equity in a business is required for financial freedom.
+Spend money to save time, not time to save money.
-- When you eventually attain wealth, you will realize that it wasn’t your primary pursuit in the first place.
-Free wealth: Books, friends, sleep, ideas, questions, gratefulness, laugh.
+- When you eventually attain wealth, you realize it wasn’t the primary goal.
+Free wealth: books, friends, sleep, ideas, questions, gratitude, laughter.
-- Being broke is hard.
-Becoming rich is hard.
-Choose your hard.

 > *"He who works all day has no time to make money." (...)
 "I would rather earn 1% off 100 people’s efforts than 100% of my own efforts."